 It is recommended that attendees have access to the WAVR-21 V3 Manual, purchasable through the instrument’s distributor, Specialized Training.
 For details, visit: http://www.specializedtraining.com/p-77-wavr-21-third-edition.aspx

-More cost-effective and time-efficient than attending an in-person workshop but covering the same content, this innovative On Demand training is the first-of-its-kind.
+A cost-effective and time-efficient way to get a good foundation on using the WAVR-21, this innovative On Demand training is the first-of-its-kind.

 Why Train With GIFR?